 Will investing your life’s savings into owning and operating a dump truck service company pay off?
 Owning a dump truck company can be challenging.
 The operating costs can be high and fluctuate with the price of fuel.
 Dump trucks average 5 to 6 miles per gallon, so any slight increase in the price of fuel can cut into your profit margins.
 The good news is the dump truck service industry is a $19 billion industry and is expected to grow 1.8% annually over the next five years.
 As of 2018, there are 27,562 dump truck companies in the United States that employ close to 100,000 people.
 There is money to be made operating a dump truck company.
 This article will provide you with basic start-up costs associated with starting a dump truck company.

 Below is a spreadsheet representing basic Start-up Costs for a Dump Truck Company with one owner/operator who is the primary driver.
+At the bottom of the page, you can request an Excel version of the spreadsheet so you can plug in your own numbers.
 The truck cost is based on getting a used truck in decent shape.
 A used truck is a good way to get started.
 Once you have enough experience and cash flow, you can get that new truck.

 More on Fuel Costs